genXdev/GenXdev.Webbrowser/README.md

 ### FEATURES

     * ✅ evaluating javascript-string, javascript-files in opened webbrowser-tab
-    * ✅ adding script tags, for normal javascript or modules by urls to opened webbrowser-tabs
+    * ✅ adding html script tags, by urll, to opened webbrowser-tabs, for normal javascript files or modules
     * ✅ evaluating scripts, with support for async patterns, like promises
     * ✅ evaluating asynchronous scripts, with support for yielded PowerShell pipeline returns